-This presents a tiered Reinvestment Area Strategy to address three (3) market types in need of City investment:
+The Housing Policy provides for tiered Reinvestment Strategy Areas to address three (3) market types in need of City investment:

-1. Redevelopment Areas:
+Redevelopment Areas:

 A redevelopment area is characterized by a known catalytic project that has submitted a request for funding that shows preliminary viability and will begin within the next 12 months.
 The project as proposed must contain a housing component and must address the existing market conditions as identified in the MVA and must demonstrate a level of housing production supported through a third-party independent market analysis and show affordability to a mix of income bands.